szymon6927/szymonmiks.pl/blog/content/post/12-domain-model-with-sqlalchemy/index.md

 For example, a composite type could be used to represent a physical address as a combination of street, city, state, and zip code.
 In our case we use it to represent `EntityId` or `DateRange`.

-When you define a composite type in SQLAlchemy, you can define the attributes of the composite type and its data types, and you can also define various methods and properties on the class to customize its behavior.
+When you define a composite type in SQLAlchemy, you can define the attributes of the composite type and its data types, and you can also define various methods and properties on the class to customize its behaviour.

-It is a method that should return a tuple of values that represent the attributes of the composite type.
+It is a method that should return a tuple of values which represents the attributes of the composite type.
 When an instance of the composite type is serialized (when it is written to a database), SQLAlchemy calls the `__composite_values__` method to obtain the values that should be stored.
 When an instance of the composite type is deserialized (when it is read from a database), SQLAlchemy calls the constructor of the composite type with the tuple of values obtained from `__composite_values__`.